 10 Employee Feedback Tools to Track Team's Engagement in 2018

-Employees take 15 minutes to answer a survey from their managers, and managers need five minutes to review: That's the basic idea behind the platform.
-But the tool provides a lot of other useful features.
-Managers can create custom survey questions (15Five provides a library of valuable question prompts), set different reviewers for different employees, and send along answers to other people in the organization who need to see the feedback or would be responsible for enacting change, such as a hiring rep. You can create groups within the system if you manage multiple teams, which allows you to ask company-wide while also team-specific questions.
+Employees take 15 minutes to answer a survey from their managers, and managers need five minutes to review: That's the basic idea behind the employee engagement survey platform.
+But the engagement tool provides a lot of other useful features.
+Managers can create custom survey questions (15Five provides a library of valuable question prompts), set different reviewers for different employees, and send along answers to other people in the organization who need to see the feedback or would be responsible for enacting change, such as a hiring rep. You can create groups within the system if you manage multiple teams, which allows you to compile company-wide while also team-specific feedback.
 The app also has a section for goals and accomplishments so that employees can list out the important tasks they plan to accomplish by next week, helping to keep people accountable.

 Culture Amp provides tools to run performance reviews and pulse and culture surveys, and managers can review data based on the lifecycle stage of their employees -- from candidates to onboarding to exit -- or by demographics or time frame.
-It also has a reporting feature that performs a driver analysis, so you can see the most important "drivers" for engagement and happiness.
-Account managers of the system can set up teams, so that personalized questions are sent to specific employees and only the right managers have access to the reports.
+It also has a reporting feature that performs a driver analysis, so you can see the most important "drivers" for engagement and morale.
+Account managers of the system can set up team surveys, so that personalized questions are sent to specific employees and only the right managers have access to the reports.